+The University Standard of Conduct is detailed on page 26 of the Catalog.
+Students are advised to study and to abide by this code of conduct.
 Violations are handled by an internal disciplinary process that is separate and apart from any criminal proceedings that may arise.
 The University's disciplinary process and criminal proceedings may impose sanctions independently and without collaboration or consultation.
 A student may be subject to suspension during the pendency of the investigation and disciplinary proceedings as deemed necessary and appropriate by the University.
-An individual found responsible for a violation of the student code of conduct may be subject to disciplinary sanctions including, but not limited to, fines, loss of residence hall privileges, probation, suspension, expulsion, or dismissal.
+An individual found responsible for a violation of the student code of conduct may be subject to disciplinary sanctions including, but not limited to, fines, probation, suspension, expulsion, or dismissal.
 An organization or individual, whether a student or not, that is found to have aided or abetted a violation may face the same sanctions as well as being banned from campus.
 A student found responsible for bringing a false accusation against a member of the campus community may be subject to the same disciplinary sanctions.